 If you haven’t caught on already, having imagery is important.

 But what’s more important is high-quality imagery that matches your content.

 Not having high-quality imagery can really bring down your website design.
 And true to this statement, 60% of consumers have indicated a higher willingness to consider search results that include images, with 23% of consumers more likely to contact a business.

-Unfortunately, stock images can often come across boring and generic.
+Unfortunately, stock images can often come across as boring and generic.
 We know for the fact that web content that includes compelling imagery drives 94% more views.
 That’s 94% more visitors that have the chance of converting.

 With this in mind, I highly recommend sourcing high-quality photos relevant to your company brand.
-For instance, photos that capture people to bring a human element to your website design.
+For instance, photos that capture people bring a human element to your website design.

 That said, don’t shy away from free stock photography.
 Here are some of my favorite places to look for high quality and FREE stock photography for website design: